 Tube Laser Cutting

-Laser tube cutting has many advantages over mechanical cutting processes, such as sawing or drilling.
+Laser tube cutting technology has many advantages over mechanical processes, such as sawing or drilling.
 Those advantages ensure greater productivity and production flexibility as well as higher precision.

 How to Order?

 Our automated platform gives instant quotes to only sheet metal cutting and forming.
-Therefore, we kindly ask you to send your requests for tube cutting to our email.
+Therefore, we kindly ask you to send your requests to our email.

 What is Tube Laser Cutting?

 Tube lasers are, in principle, regular lasers.
 This means that they also use amplified laser beams for cutting.
 Both CO2 and fibre lasers are available, so the use of gases depends on the exact method.
 Fractory’s manufacturing partners also have both options available.
 It is important to keep in mind that some reflective materials are preferrably cut using a fibre laser.